Recent African origin of modern humans

-The recent African origin of modern humans or the "Out of Africa" theory (OOA) (Note: Also called the recent single-origin hypothesis (RSOH), replacement hypothesis, or recent African origin model (RAO).)

-holds that present-day humans outside Africa descend mainly from a single expansion of anatomically modern humans (Homo sapiens) from Africa about 70,000–50,000 years ago.
+The recent African origin of modern humans or the "Out of Africa" theory (OOA) (Note: Also called the recent single-origin hypothesis (RSOH), replacement hypothesis, or recent African origin model (RAO).) holds that present-day humans outside Africa descend mainly from a single expansion of anatomically modern humans (Homo sapiens) from Africa about 70,000–50,000 years ago.
 It is the most widely accepted paleo-anthropological model of the geographic origin and early migration of the human species.

-This expansion follows the early expansions of hominins out of Africa, accomplished by Homo erectus and then Homo neanderthalensis.
+This expansion follows the earlier expansions of hominins out of Africa, accomplished by Homo erectus and then Homo neanderthalensis.

 The model proposes a "single origin" of Homo sapiens in the taxonomic sense, precluding parallel evolution in other regions of traits considered anatomically modern, but not precluding multiple admixture between H. sapiens and archaic humans in Europe and Asia.
 (Note: From 1984 to 2003, an alternative scientific hypothesis was the multiregional origin of modern humans, which envisioned a wave of Homo sapiens migrating earlier from Africa and interbreeding with local Homo erectus populations in varied regions of the globe.Jurmain R, Kilgore L, Trevathan W (2008).
-"Essentials of Physical Anthropology") H. sapiens most likely developed in the Horn of Africa between 300,000 and 200,000 years ago, although an alternative hypothesis argues that diverse morphological features of H. sapiens appeared locally in different parts of Africa and converged due to gene flow between different populations within the same period.
+"Essentials of Physical Anthropology") H. sapiens most likely developed in Africa between 300,000 and 200,000 years ago, with one hypothesis arguing that diverse morphological features of H. sapiens appeared locally in different parts of Africa and converged due to gene flow between different populations within the same period.
 The "recent African origin" model proposes that all modern non-African populations are substantially descended from populations of H. sapiens that left Africa after that time.